 A: A guiding principle for the SRP was that no experimental animal would be exposed to sounds in excess of 155 dB.
 This was agreed upon after consultation with the National Marine Fisheries Service, which issued the permits for the experiments.

-In practice, it proved difficult to realize a received level of 155 dB for the experimental animals, even when the full source power of the LFA system was used (as it was during portions of Phase I).
-Subsequent modeling has proven that the overwhelming majority of animals would never be exposed to LFA received levels in excess of 155 dB even during full-power operations.
+In practice, it proved difficult to realize a received level of 155 dB for the experimental animals, even when the full source power of the LFA sonar system was used.
+Subsequent modeling has proven that the overwhelming majority of marine mammals would never be exposed to LFA sonar received levels in excess of 155 dB even during full-power sonar operations.

 A: None of the experiments with free-ranging animals during the SRP generated exposure levels in excess of 155 dB.
 In order to account for this data gap, the Navy has assumed that risk increases quite rapidly at exposed levels above 155 dB, reaching a value near 100% at 180 dB.

 A: It is impossible to conduct studies on all marine animal species.
-Four mysticete species of whales (blue, fin, gray, and humpback whales) were selected for study because:
+Four mysticete (baleen) whale species (blue, fin, gray, and humpback whales) were selected for study because:

 - They are considered to have the best hearing in the low frequency band of all marine mammals